-Ahmad Mohibi, the Founder of Rise to Peace, brings more than 15 years of experience working with the United States and Afghanistan governments along with the greater international community to fight terrorism and build democratic nations for peace and stability in the world.
+Ahmad Shah Mohibi is founder and president of Rise to Peace.
+He brings more than 12 years’ experience working with the United States and Afghan governments alongside the international community to help in a concerted mission–to combat terrorism and encourage democracy and stability in tumultuous regions.

 He is hopeful that his efforts and those of Rise to Peace will inspire the international community and policymakers to create a strategic solution to end terrorism.
 He is keenly aware that ignorance is the real enemy to freedom and believes that fostering programs in places such as Pakistan, Saudi Arabia, Syria, Afghanistan and Iraq where insurgent groups prey on the poor and uneducated to recruit their foot-soldiers and suicide bombers, will promote defeat of the ideology of terror and fear.
 He believes that schools and jobs are the true keys to winning the war on terror; not guns, bombs, political manipulation for greed, nor body counts.